CTRI ACHIEVE

 Focus: Trauma and grief support.

-Topics Include: the impacts of trauma, common grief responses, and practical support strategies.
+Topics include: the impacts of trauma, common grief responses, and practical support strategies.

 Practical tools and strategies for supporting others through trauma and grief, helping them understand these experiences so you can be an effective support.